rjkviegas/course/further_javascript/deprecated/ajax/ajax_jquery_spinners.md

 * Get your Github Profile app ready for poor network conditions
 * Get a nice modal error message
-* Change the profile to display information relevant to Makers Academy such as commits on projects and challenges
+* Change the profile to display information relevant to Makers such as commits on projects and challenges

 Footnotes:
 ------